peteroupc/peteroupc.github.io/random.md

 -  use in secure communication protocols, and
 -  use in networked games where predicting future random numbers would give a player an unfair advantage.

-They are also useful in other contexts, such as--

--  shuffling a digital deck of cards, for reasons described in ["Shuffling"](#Shuffling), later, and
--  cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.
+They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

 The goal of this kind of generator is to keep the random numbers from being guessed easily.

-    int random(uint8_t[] bytes, size_t size);

-Generates random bits using an unpredictable-random implementation.

 -  **Quality:** An unpredictable-random implementation generates uniformly random bits that are unpredictable.
 "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

-    The implementation must be automatically initialized ("seeded") with an _unpredictable seed_ described as follows.
+    The implementation must be automatically initialized ("seeded") with an _unpredictable seed_, defined as follows.
 The seed--
     - must consist of unpredictable data (as defined earlier), which ultimately derives from a nondeterministic source or sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the PRNG's _seed length_.